 3.01 A cancellation occurs when a student drops all classes before classes begin for the term.
 Cancelling enrollment removes all course tuition and fee charges.
 No grades are recorded, and no record of the enrollment remains on the official transcript.
 Student requests to cancel enrollment must be received by the Office of the Registrar before the first day of classes for the term.
 Failing to attend classes or nonpayment of tuition and fees does not constitute notice of cancellation.

 Withdrawing from the University occurs when a student drops all classes after classes begin for the term.
-Charges for tuition and fees, and grades recorded for individual courses will follow the drop deadlines outlined in 2.01 and 2.02 above for withdrawals that occur before the end of the twelfth week of a regular semester or sixth week of an eight week session (or proportionate periods in a summer or shorter terms).
-A record of the withdrawal will remain on the official transcript.
+Charges for tuition and fees, and grades recorded for individual courses will follow the drop deadlines outlined in 2.01 through 2.04 above.
 The withdrawal process is initiated with the student’s academic advisor or in the student academic services office of the of the student’s college.
 A student may withdraw from the University at any time before or on the Friday prior to the beginning of “Pre-Finals Week” (or proportionate periods in summer or shorter terms).

-Students who are enrolled in courses for a summer session and the immediately following fall semester, and who wish to drop their summer courses but remain enrolled for the fall semester are not required to formally withdraw from their summer classes and will not receive a withdrawal notation on their official transcript.
-These students can drop their summer session classes following the guidelines above in 2.01 and 2.02.
+Students who are enrolled in courses for a summer session and the immediately following fall semester, and who wish to drop their summer courses but remain enrolled for the fall semester are not required to formally withdraw from their summer classes.
+These students can drop their summer session classes following the guidelines above in 2.01 through 2.04.
 Students who wish to withdraw from the university during the summer and do not plan to attend in the subsequent fall semester should follow normal withdrawal procedures.

-3.02 After the twelfth week of a regular semester or the sixth week of an eight-week session but prior to the beginning of “Pre-Finals Week” (or proportionate periods in summer or shorter terms), a grade of “W” (withdrawn) or “F” (failing) shall be recorded on the student’s academic record as assigned by the instructor of each course at the time of withdrawal, and grades of “F” will be calculated in the grade point average.
+3.02 After the twelfth week of a regular semester or the sixth week of an eight-week session but prior to the beginning of “Pre-Finals Week” (or proportionate periods in summer or shorter terms), a grade of “W” (withdrawn) or “F” (failing) shall be recorded on the student’s academic record as assigned by the instructor of each course at the end of the term, and grades of “F” will be calculated in the grade point average.
 A student who wishes to withdraw from a term but is prevented from doing so because he/she has completed a pre-session course or a short course during the term will be allowed to drop all courses that have not yet ended during weeks 13 and 14 of the semester (or proportionate periods for block or short courses) under the same “W”/”F” rules and using the same process as if withdrawing.

 3.03 After the beginning of “Pre-Finals Week” (or proportionate periods in summer or shorter terms), a student may not withdraw from the University and shall be assigned a final course grade by the instructor of each course at the end of the semester or summer session.
 Exceptions may be allowed by petition due to extraordinary circumstances as described in 4.01-4.04 below.